anchore/webinar-demo/docs/02-visibility.md

 ### SBOM Visibility across an application

 We have so far explored how we can add source and container images and map those to an application and a release.
-No we will explore how we can use this 'indexing or cataloging' to solve a problem.
+Now we will explore how we can use this 'indexing or cataloging' to solve a problem.

 Now for our app:v2.0.0 application we have a dependency on two other containers nginx and postgres.
 Let's add these supporting containers
 ```bash